wiwaterhouse/wiwaterhouse/Ob-William/Disaster Recovery Timeline - Deleted Blobs.md

 1:01 pm - Chris and William working to find locations for all missing files 1:26 pm - Email update from Microsoft engineer, they could not find any file deletes from a 24 hour range from 12/3, sent email reply to check from 11/27 to 12/3 for any deletes
 2:00 pm - Call with Microsoft engineer, no files found yet, sent information over to backend team to continue searching for files.
 24/7 tech removed for now since they are waiting on response from backend team.
+2:34 pm - Email received from Microsoft engineer, following up on call with same information, removing the 24/7 tag and waiting on response from the backend team